The practice of shooting at birds in flight.

 - manage your clinics online using Go Wild Instructor Dashboard User Guide.

-If your organization is interested in partnering with the DNR on this initiative, please contact Ashley Van Egtern via email or phone 608-267-7509.
+If your organization is interested in partnering with the DNR on this initiative, please contact Ashley Van Egtern via email or phone at 608-267-7509.
 We look forward to working with you on this program to enhance the wingshooting skills of Wisconsin's upland and migratory bird hunters.

-4 Rules of Firearm Safety
+4 Rules Of Firearm Safety

 Participants must know and follow TAB-K, the four basic rules of firearm safety.